However, you can’t gamble online in PA just yet. So, when exactly will online casinos get up and running in PA?

 Once the first casinos have their licenses, it will still take some time for them to get online gambling sites up and running.
 The question is: How long?

 Over in neighboring New Jersey, it took approximately nine months from the time online gambling legislation passed until the official launch of regulated online gambling.
 However, Pennsylvania has the opportunity to improve upon that.

 The new law does allow regulators to move forward quickly with certain aspects of the approval process.
 Additionally, there has been plenty of dialogue back and forth between regulators in NJ and PA.
 PA is sure to benefit from New Jersey’s experience.

 June 2018 looks to be an important month for PA on this front.
 Pennsylvania’s fiscal year wraps up at the end that month.
 Lawmakers in the state have turned to online gambling and further gambling expansion to help balance the current budget.
 As a result, they would likely prefer to see the licensing fees from it on the books before the fiscal year ends.

-If that is indeed the case, there will some pressure to get the first sites licensed and functioning in the first half of 2018.
+If that is indeed the case, there will be some pressure to get the first sites licensed and functioning in the first half of 2018.

 Experienced online casinos wanted

 Regulators are one thing and operators are another.
-However, operators with previous experience in Delaware, Nevada and New Jersey should be able to streamline their own processes and be ready to launch online gambling sites in PA sooner rather than later.
+However, operators with previous experience in Delaware, Nevada and New Jersey should be able to streamline their processes and be ready to launch online gambling sites in PA sooner rather than later.